SupraSummus/parglare/docs/getting_started.md

 If there is no errors in the grammar you now have the grammar instance.
 For more information see the [section about `Grammar` class](./grammar.md).

-!!! tip

-    There is also a handy [pglr command line tool](./pglr.md) that can be used for grammar checking, visualization and debugging.

 The next step is to create an instance of the parser.
 There are two options.
 If you want to use LR parser instantiate `Parser` class.
 For GLR instantiate `GLRParser` class.